How to Manage Pests

-Young worms are reddish orange and later appear cream colored, although their diet can influence coloration.
+Young worms are reddish orange and later appear cream-colored, although their diet can influence coloration.
 They have a crescent-shaped sclerite on each side of the second body segment behind the head.
 As the worm matures, the head becomes reddish brown.
-Adult moths are about an inch long, have predominately gray forewings with black markings, and a snoutlike projection at the front of the head.
+Adult moths range from 1/2 to 1 inch (1.5-2.5 cm) long with a snoutlike projection at the front of the head.
 Most moths have gray forewings with black markings, though actual shades of grey vary from light grey to almost black, and the black markings (or wing scales) often rub off when moths get old or get caught in pheromone traps.
 Females begin egg laying about 2 nights after emergence.
 Eggs are laid on mummy nuts or on new crop nuts.

 The navel orangeworm feeds on a variety of fruits and nuts and is the most damaging caterpillar in pistachio.
 Almonds, figs, pomegranates, and walnuts are also major hosts.
 The pistachio nut is susceptible to infestation as soon as hull split occurs.
 The first signs of an infestation are small, pinhole-size entrances into the nutmeat.
-As worms grow in size, the entire nut is fed upon and extensive amounts of webbing and frass are present.
-Infested pistachios will split early and can usually be seen by mid-July.
+As worms grow in size, the entire nut is fed upon and extensive amounts of webbing and frass (insect excrement) are present.

-Navel orangeworm is managed by the removal of unharvested nuts in fall as well as the destruction of any nuts left on the soil surface, and protecting nuts with insecticides from the time they split through harvest.
+Navel orangeworm is managed by removing unharvested nuts in the fall and winter, the destruction of any nuts left on the soil surface, and protecting nuts with insecticides from the time they split through harvest.
 Early harvest is also an important component of a good management program.

-There are several parasites such as Goniozus legneri and Copidosomopsis plethorica that can reduce damage from navel orangeworm.
+There are several parasitoid species such as Goniozus legneri, Copidosomopsis plethorica and a Habrobracon species that can reduce damage from navel orangeworm.
 Goniozus legneri is commercially available for release and serves as an alternative control in organically managed orchards.

 Organically Acceptable Methods

 Biological and cultural controls are acceptable for use on organically certified crops, including predation of navel orangeworm eggs by Phytocoris sp., sprays of Bacillus thuringiensis and the Entrust formulations of spinosad, and releases of the parasite Goniozus legneri.
 Mating disruption is also available.